katemae/esports-data-report/index.md

 We can see that our observed statistic is extremely significant--that is, it is highly unlikely that our data was obtained from a distribution in which Renekton's pick/ban rate was the same throughout the year.

-Our p-value of 0.0 (so small that it is essentially zero) confirms this, since it is lower than our significance level of 0.01.
+Our p-value of 0.0 confirms this, since it is lower than our significance level of 0.01.

 <br>

 With this data, we have enough evidence to reject the null hypothesis that Renekton's pick/ban rate does not change over the year.
 Through doing this permutation test, we have cast doubt on the claim that Renekton's presence in the League of Legends professional scene does not increase in the second half of the year.

 <br>